Christmas decoration

 Vanilin Kiflici in the oven

 Afterward, flatten the dough with a kitchen roller (rolling pin).
-After that, you cut the dough with the dough cutter and form the sweet rolls.
-You need to preheat the oven to 180˚C for at least 15 minutes and then put rolls in the hot oven.
-Hold it inside for 20 minutes, but watch it carefully.
+Then, cut the dough with the dough cutter and form the sweet rolls.
+Preheat the oven to 180˚C for at least 15 minutes and put the rolls in the hot oven.
+Hold it inside for 20 minutes, but carefully watch.
 You remove it when it is light brown.

-Advice: using a toothpick will help you.
-If the dough remains on it when you stick it - the dough is still raw; if the toothpick is clean, the dough is baked.
+Advice: Use a toothpick.
+If the dough remains on it when you stick it - it's still raw; if the toothpick is clean, it's baked.

 Vanilin kiflici